DaniDiazTech/Github-automation/README.md

 * Python3
 * Vscodium or Vscode

-Consider to install [Vscodium](https://vscodium.com/) instead of Vscode.
-Vscodium is the open-source binary of Vscode.
+Consider to install [Vscodium](https://vscodium.com/) instead of Vscode, since Vscodium is the open-source binary of Vscode.

 Also you need a **github access token**.
 You can find it by **Going to your Settings > Developer settings > Personal access tokens > Generate access tokens**.